MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Implementation for Experiments

+\textbf{Training and Inference Costs.} It takes about 14 and 7 hours to train MAPLE on Yelp23 and Yelp19, respectively.
+At inference, MAPLE performs aspect recommendation and then generates explanations conditioned on the predicted aspect vector.
+This adds \textit{only 0.02s latency per batch of 200 samples}, making it computationally comparable to baseline models (e.g., PETER, PEPLER, and ERRA) under the same backbone.

-Experiments are run on a single NVIDIA GeForce RTX 3090 (24 GB) GPU.
-In the \tbf{MAPLE +RAG} variant in the case studies \ref{appendix:case-study}, we run the retrieval by first encoding all of the reviews with a sentence transformer and then computing the similarity scores within a subset of review pool.
-This action requires around 60 GB of CPU RAM.
-For all \tbf{+RAG} case studies, we use the \texttt{GPT-4} \cite{achiam2023gpt4} model hosted on OpenAI ChatGPT website \footnote{url{https://chatgpt.com/}} on June 10, 2024, with default setting and a cleared history.
+\textbf{+RAG Variant Resource Usage.} In case studies (Appendix~\ref{appendix:case-study}), the \textbf{MAPLE +RAG} variant performs retrieval by encoding all reviews using a sentence transformer and computing similarity scores over a review subset.
+This process requires approximately 60 GB of CPU RAM.
+For language generation, we use the \texttt{GPT-4} model via ChatGPT (accessed on June 10, 2024) with default settings and cleared history.